tlswg/tls13-spec/draft-ietf-tls-tls13.md

   required to establish the cryptographic context.
 Currently the only such extensions are "key_share", "pre_shared_key", and "signature_algorithms".
-  Clients MUST check the ServerHello for the presence of any forbidden extensions and if any are found MUST abort the handshake with a "illegal_parameter" alert.
+  Clients MUST check the ServerHello for the presence of any forbidden extensions and if any are found MUST abort the handshake with an "illegal_parameter" alert.
 In prior versions of TLS, the extensions field could be omitted entirely if not needed, similar to ClientHello.
 As of TLS 1.3, all clients and servers will send at